cntzoufras/surveycat_api/README.md

-# surveycat
+# Surveycat
-Surveymonkey alternative as a project for my undergraduate thesis
+Surveymonkey alternative as a project for my undergraduate thesis .
+Developed for web and app usage .